navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 * ZRAM swap space enabled and prioritised
 * Default SD swap space increased to 500MB

 This version has been optimised, removing many of the non-essential Raspbian applications that come pre-installed.
-Removing these apps results in a smaller sized NavPi OS, and users can always add apps later if needed.
-Everything should function exactly the same, and users can still add back applications as needed.
+The end result is a much smaller disk image (6GB) that will auto-expand upon initial boot of the NavPi.

 This release can be downloaded from the [NavPi Project Page](https://navhub.org/projects/nav-pi/)